hackforla/internship/.github/ISSUE_TEMPLATE/linkedin-setup-checklist.md

 - [ ] Email

 #### Customize your URL
-- [ ] Make sure you get rid of the numbers, generally firstnamelastname, lastname-firstname firstnameMiddleInitialLastname, etc.
+- [ ] Make sure you get rid of the numbers, generally firstnamelastname, lastname-firstname firstnameMiddleInitialLastname, etc. and provide the revised URL here if different than above:

 #### About